wait-how/riscv_friendly/README.md

 NOTE: riscv_friendly is designed as a convienent starting point for verification, not a complete verification suite.
 However the test suite works quite well for testing simple RISC-V implementations and emulators.

 ## Features
- - Extensive tests for all RV32I instructions
+ - Extensive tests for all RV32I instructions as well as some extensions
    - Fixes bugs present in the base riscv-tests test suite
  - Uses only a small subset of the base RV32I instruction set for all tests (see the Required Pseudoinstructions section for details)
  - Contains bypass tests for traditional 5-stage pipelines